dbarrosop/sir_apps/fib_optimizer/README.md

 * max_lpm_prefixes - How many LPM prefixes you want.
 I recommend 16000 for the Arista 7280.
 * path - Where do you want to store the prefix lists.
 Recommended '/tmp'.
 * age - How many hours you want to go back to compute the TopN prefixes.
 For example, if you set 168 you will compute the TopN prefixes for the last 7 days.
+* purge_older_than - BGP data and flows that are older than 'purge_older_than' (in hours) will be purged.
+Recommended; age*2.
+If set to 0, no data is purged ever.

 You can set the variables from the python shell doing the following: